Analatos Painter

 The Analatos Painter belongs to the transition from Late Geometric to Early Proto-Attic vase painting.
 He is thought to have been a pupil of the Late Geometric Statathou Painter.
 The earliest works ascribed to him are still within a clear Late Geometric tradition.
 For example, one of his Geometric hydriai depicts a prothesis (laying-out of a body), showing Egyptian influences.
 The adoption of eastern influences was a key feature of the subsequent Orientalising Period, of which the Analatos Painter was one of the main early proponents.
 Characteristic of this new style were fantastic animals, sphinxes without wings or faces, rows of dancing men or women, cable patterns and rosettes.
 His oldest known amphora, now in the Ashmolean Museum shows a row of two-horsed chariots on its belly, as does a loutrophoros in the Louvre and several other pieces.
 In the execution of detail, he frequently followed older precepts.

 Besides amphorae and hydriai, he also painted kraters, bowls and lids.
-A votive plaque attributed to him bears the inscription ΣΟΝΟΣΈΠΙΣΤ (sonos epist), indicating that he was literate; it is the oldest known painted inscription in Greek.
+A votive plaque attributed to him bears the inscription ΣΟΝΟΣΈΠΙΣΤ ((...)SONOS EPIST(AMENOS): "under the direction of ...son (Name)"), indicating that he was literate; it is the oldest known painted inscription in Greek.